julianobressan/atcm/README.md

  - Follow the instructions in your terminal;
  - At the end, you will asked if do you want to delete the install.php script and database.sql file.
 It is recommended that you do that, but you can skip this step if it is your wish.
 4. Start the server, using the internal PHP web server: ```php -S localhost:8080 -t public public/index.php```
-5. Import in your Insomnia application the file with endpoints,
+5. Import in your Insomnia application the [JSON file with endpoints](https://github.com/julianobressan/atcm/blob/de796950eb28a991ba24e6ae3a259bdd8150f158/documents/insomnia_endpoints.json);
 6. In Insomnia, run the request **Session/Create session**.
 Fill the body with login and password you provided in step 3.
 Copy returned token, click on Development environment then in Manage Environments, or simply press Ctrl+E. Fill the value of token key with copied token.
 It will be used to authenticate all required requests with the Bearer JWT token;
 7. Explore the API.